 hookah pens, e-hookahs, vaporizers, e-cigars, pod-based systems, and e-pipes.
 Some devices look like pens or even USB flash drives, such as JUUL.

 There has been no FDA oversight in the production of these devices, which means tobacco companies are self-reporting on the ingredients.
 All JUUL pods contain nicotine, as well as some of the flavored pods.
 Manufacturers of the juices used in e-cigarettes/”vapes” are required to have warning labels indicating that they contain nicotine, but don’t have to disclose the ingredients so consumers do not always know what they are getting.

 The important things to remember are:

-What are the most common reasons youth use e-cigarettes in the U.S.?
+What are the most common reasons youth use e-cigarettes in the U.S. (1)?

-Harmful substances such as nicotine, ultrafine particulates, flavoring chemicals, heavy metals (nickel, tin, lead), and cancer-causing agents are contained in the aerosol that users breathe from the device and exhale.
+Harmful substances such as nicotine, ultrafine particles, flavoring chemicals, heavy metals (nickel, tin, lead), and cancer-causing agents are contained in the aerosol that users breathe from the device and exhale (3).
 The inhalation of such harmful chemicals can cause irreversible lung damage and lung disease.
 Aerosol from these devices is like secondhand smoke.
-These devices do not emit water vapor.

 Yes, ultrafine particulate matter is an air pollutant that is a concern for people’s health especially their heart and lungs.
 These particles are in very high concentrations on heavy pollution days, which can be found in the air during wildfire season, and were found in places that allowed indoor smoking of tobacco.
 Now, we are finding the same levels of high concentrations in places where e-cigarettes/”vapes” are used.

 Adults and children need to be in aerosol (“vapor”) free environments to protect themselves from the dangerous chemicals that come from e-cigarette/”vape” products.

 Can e-cigarettes/”vapes” be used to quit smoking (6)?